jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 ## Conclusion

 Hopefully you found that interesting.
-I'll admit the `AMD` and `UMD` stops on the tour are mostly interesting from an historical standpoint.
+As I said up top, the `AMD` and `UMD` stops on the tour are mostly interesting from an historical standpoint.
 For day to day coding `CommonJS` and increasingly `ES Modules` are really all you need, but there are times when you see these in the wild and it's good to know what you're looking at.
-I also find it fascinating to see the aspects of those historical module systems exhibiting themselves in the solution adopted into the language now, and some of their failings addressed.
+I also find it fascinating to see the aspects of those historical module systems exhibiting themselves in the solution built into the language, with some of their failings addressed.